 Is there a requirement to look for traditional financing options?

 Unlike other SBA loans, there is no requirement that you look for traditional financing options first or that you cannot find credit elsewhere.
-This was specifically outlined by the SBA, making these loans more accessible than traditional SBA loans.
+This was outlined specifically by the SBA, making these loans more accessible than traditional SBA loans.

 Does a business need more than one employee to qualify?